aureat/ivy-mini/README.md

 # ivy-lang
- a small language interpreter in python
+a programming language written in python